Pushing the Boundary of Quantum Advantage in Hard Combinatorial Optimization with Probabilistic Computers: Introduction

 Our hybrid computing platform combines a general-purpose computer with a p-computer specializing in fast Monte Carlo sampling (Fig.~\ref{fig:hardware_overview}(d)). p-computers have been implemented in CPUs \cite{chowdhury2023accelerated, aadit2022massively}, GPUs \cite{Onizawa2025,block2010multi, preis2009gpu, yang2019high, fang2014parallel}, Field Programmable Gate Arrays (FPGAs) \cite{aadit2022massively, niazi2024training, nikhar2024all, aadit2023accelerating, aadit2021computing, aadit2022physics}, and interconnected FPGAs.
 Specialized accelerators using single and distributed FPGAs already provide orders of magnitude performance improvements over CPUs \cite{aadit2022massively}.
 Although small-scale p-computers using CMOS + stochastic magnetic tunnel junction technology (sMTJ) have been developed \cite{singh2024cmos}, monolithically integrated CMOS + sMTJ chips hold the greatest promise in terms of energy efficiency and performance.
 However, the large-scale monolithic integration of CMOS + sMTJ remains to be seen.

 For our experiments, we use CPU and FPGA implementations of p-computers.
 For scaling studies, we use CPUs when prefactors of solution times are not critical and FPGAs when they are a priority.
 Specifically, we use DT-SQA with a large number of physical replicas and select the best replica at the end of the annealing.
 Using extreme value theory, we relate scaling exponents to the number of replicas, achieving good agreement with our experiments.
 In addition, a powerful variant of PT, equipped with isoenergetic cluster moves (ICM) \cite{Houdayer2001,Zhu2015, king2019quantum}, exhibits a transition from an initial gentler slope to a steeper one due to the non-local moves, providing superior scaling to DT-SQA.
-Finite-size scaling analysis reveals a collapse of residual energy curves for APT, with the steeper slope emerging as a universal feature with superior performance in large-scale optimization problems.
+Finite-size scaling analysis reveals a collapse of residual energy curves, our primary metric of solution quality, for APT with the steeper slope emerging as a universal feature that delivers superior performance in large-scale optimization problems.
+This indicates superior performance in large-scale optimization problems, where minimizing the time-to-solution for a target residual energy is the key objective.
 Projections based on open-source process design kits show that modern digital chip technology can accommodate a large number of on-chip replicas, making all of our algorithms readily manufacturable in single chips.
 We also analyze the prefactor and architectural improvements achievable through dedicated FPGA and ASIC implementations.
 The projections further extend to modern digital chips and CMOS + X-type architectures incorporating nanodevices.